burningion/pydantic-video-editing-agent/README.md

 ![Video Editing Agent](./assets/pydantic-agent.png)

-For this Agent you'll also need a [Serper API Key](https://serper.dev/), set as `SERPER_API_KEY`
+This Agent project runs on [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage dependencies.
+(It's great!)

+For this Agent, you can then do a:

 ```
+uv sync
 uv run agent.py
 ```

+The first command will install dependencies, the second runs the agents.

-This will search for the latest Nathan Fielder videos, download them to your computer, and then upload them to Video Jungle for analysis in a new project.
+The first Agent will search for the latest Nathan Fielder videos, download them to your computer, create a new Video Jungle project, and then upload them to Video Jungle for analysis in a new project.

-It will then use this analysis to create a new video edit for you.
+It will then use this analysis and project to create a new video edit for you using a Video Editing Agent.

 ## Search and Query Video Files Agent

+The other example in this project searches through your Video Files on Video Jungle.

 ```
 uv run search.py